robopecha/MysticTrails/README.md

 # Mystic Trails

 A retro-style 16bit adventure browser game.
-The objective is to explore the map in a peaceful atmosphere and solve the missions that are currently available.
+The objective is to explore the map in a peaceful atmosphere and solve the mission that is currently available.
+I might add more!

 ---